This post may contain affiliate links. Please see our disclosure policy.

 For pretty much everyone moving from conventional deodorants to natural or homemade deodorants, you are going to go through an adjustment period.

-Simply put, these deodorants are not as effective as conventional ones because we are not using any harsh chemicals; our bodies have become accustomed to them, especially antiperspirants.
+Simply put, these deodorants are not as effective as conventional ones because we are not using any harsh chemicals.
+If you’ve never used natural deodorant, your body is accustomed to the stronger ingredients, especially antiperspirants.

 To help with the adjustment period, consider doing an underarm detox, as well as using an underarm exfoliant from time to time.

 And that’s about all there is to it.
-Let me know if you have any questions.
-If you made and loved this recipe, I would love for you to leave a review below!
+Let me know if you have any questions as you make the switch to homemade deodorant!

 Whole Body Deodorant Spray